 Chair Board Technology and Investment Committee

 David Marchant was appointed to the Board on 21 July 2014.
-He is Chair of the Board Technology Committee and a member of the Safety Committee and Audit and Risk Committee.
+He is Chair of the Board Technology Committee and a member of the Safety Committee, Remuneration and Human Resources Committee and Audit and Risk Committee.
 His current term expires on 20 July 2019.

 Mr Marchant has extensive experience in the transport industry.
 David is a Board Member of QR and a Non-Executive Director of QR Ltd. He is a former Managing Director and Chief Executive Officer of Australian Rail Track Corporation Ltd and Director and Chair of the Australian Railway Association.
 Mr Marchant also served as a Director of the Rail Industry Safety and Standards Board.